hjdarnel/overly-enthusiastic/src/pages/what-i-dont-know-2019/index.md

   - Do I _have_ to use Visual Studio on Windows?
 Are there alternative tools?
 Anything on Mac?
 (I'm gonna miss my iMessage on Mac 😄)
   - What's a `.csproj` file? `.sln` file?
 How does everything "get connected" with one another?
 (My new codebase has a lot of `.csproj` files that seem to be connected.)
   - Are `.dll`s a C# thing or a .NET thing?
+  - What is the MVC pattern, and how does it apply when we use Vue as a frontend framework?
   - I've heard `.dll`s are versioned pretty well.
 How can we leverage that fact?
 (Builds, betas, releases, etc)
   - What prevents us from breaking up our monorepo into separate apps for backend and frontend (and then easily containerize)?
 - Vue